karam94/git-football-transfers/3 - Pushing code/README.md

 ### Pushing

-Open `PremierLeague.txt` and change the current champions to Liverpool.
+Open `PremierLeague.txt` in however way you see fit and change the current champions to `Liverpool`.

 Now type `git status`.
 You will see that git is telling you that the file has been modified.

 Now create a new file called `SerieA.txt` and type `git status`.
-You will see that git is telling you that a new file has also been added.
+You will see that git is telling you that a new file has also been added and is untracked.

+`PremierLeague.txt` is tracked because the Git repository knows about it.
+Meanwhile `SerieA.txt` is a brand new file which the Git repository has never seen before.

 ```bash
 git status